A UNIQUE PERSPECTIVE.

 A former prosecutor's read.

 Most defense attorneys learn the criminal-justice system from the outside.
-Matthew learned it from the inside — in charging meetings, in plea-authorization conversations, and at trial.
+Mr. Begoun learned it from the inside — in charging meetings, in plea-authorization conversations, and at trial.

 Process